Freedom House awarded Japan a 2020 Internet Freedom Score of 75/100 (0 = Least Free, 100 = Most Free), marking it as “free.”

 The provider’s connections easily handle HD video streaming, deliver fast downloads of large files, and are more than up to online gaming.

-The provider offers apps for most popular device platforms, including the Android, iOS, Linux, macOS, Windows and Amazon Fire device platforms.
+The provider offers apps for most popular device platforms, including the Android, iOS, Linux, macOS (with M1 support), Windows, and Amazon Fire device platforms.
 Chrome and Firefox browser extensions are also available, as is router compatibility.

 - “Multi-Hop” online protection for extra anonymity